wombleton/gitlaw-nz/acts/E/Environment Act 1986.md

 ##### 24 Offences

-*   Every person commits an offence against this Act and is liable on summary conviction to a fine not exceeding $1,000 who---
+*   Every person commits an offence against this Act and is liable on conviction to a fine not exceeding $1,000 who---

     *   (a) without lawful justification or excuse, wilfully obstructs, hinders, or resists the Commissioner or any other person in the exercise of his or her powers under this Part: